mailsg/Hello-Microverse/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need, basic Github and Linter application knowledge.

 <!--
 Example command: